23 Films That Changed My Life

 Living on One Dollar and Salam Neighbor

 Bot of these documentaries are an emotional and educational look into life that many in Western countries can hardly fathom.
 Living on One Dollar takes us to rural Guatemala where Chris and a few friends aim to live on just $1/day to give us a glimpse of what life is like there for the many people around the world who live on just $1/day.
-In Salam Neighbor they live in a Syrian refuge camp for a month to show us what life is like there and bring attention to the issue.
+In Salam Neighbor, they live in a Syrian refuge camp for a month to show us what life is like there and bring attention to the human rights issues there.

 Watch Living on One Dollar trailer and Salam Neighbor Trailer